Choosing A Route To Recruit

 Open house – roll out the welcome mat

 The key to a successful Open House day is to prepare meticulously.
-This begins with the job description itself and senior management should get fully involved in proofing the invitation if they are to “get the right people on the bus, in the right seats,” as I’ve heard it so eloquently put.
+This begins with the job description itself and senior management should get fully involved in proofing the invitation if they are to “get the right people on the bus, in the right seats,” as I have heard so many times eloquently put.

 Key figures from the company, perhaps the founder, should be present on the day to help introduce prospective candidates to the company culture and historical context.
 It is wise to ask candidates to bring two copies of their resume, one for use during interviews and the other for storing away for future reference.